Estimating Semantic Alphabet Size for LLM Uncertainty Quantification: Experiments

 \subsection{Results}

-\paragraph{Canonical DSE underestimates ``true'' semantic entropy.} The plugin estimator for information entropy $\hat{\mathbb{H}}_{plugin}$ has a theoretically-established negative bias \citep{basharin1959statistical, harris1975statistical}, which largely governs its mean-squared error \citep{antos2001convergence}.
+\paragraph{Canonical discrete semantic entropy underestimates ``true'' semantic entropy.} The plugin estimator for information entropy $\hat{\mathbb{H}}_{plugin}$ has a theoretically-established negative bias \citep{basharin1959statistical, harris1975statistical}, which largely governs its mean-squared error \citep{antos2001convergence}.
 We are interested in observing this phenomenon empirically, where we do not have access to the true distribution over semantic equivalence classes.
-In Figure \ref{fig:relative_er_plugin}, we compare plugin DSE estimates to $SE^*$ (dotted lines), indicating that the canonical plugin DSE approach underestimates its quantity of interest for practical sample sizes.
+In Figure \ref{fig:relative_er_plugin}, we compare plugin DSE estimates to $SE^*$, indicating that the canonical plugin DSE approach underestimates its quantity of interest for practical sample sizes.
 Such underestimation can be problematic for reliable UQ, because drawing a large number of samples from an LLM can be costly and time-consuming at scale.

 \paragraph{Our proposed estimator improves the accuracy of discrete semantic entropy estimation.}